Canadian football

-Canadian football, or simply football, is a sport in Canada in which two teams of 12 players each compete on a field 110 yd long and 65 yd wide, attempting to advance a pointed oval-shaped ball into the opposing team's end zone.
+Canadian football, or simply football, is a sport in Canada in which two teams of 12 players compete on a field 110 yd long and 65 yd wide, attempting to advance a pointed oval-shaped ball into the opposing team's end zone.

-Canadian and American football have shared origins and are closely related, but have some major differences.
-Canadian football is played with three downs, goalposts in the front of the endzone, and twelve players on each side.
-Comparatively, American football has four downs, goalposts in the back of the endzone, and eleven players on each side.
-Canadian football is also played on a wider and longer field, with deeper endzones.
+Canadian and American football have shared origins and are closely related, but have some significant differences.
+Canadian football is played with three downs, goalposts in the front of the end zone, and twelve players on each side.
+American football has four downs, goalposts in the back of the end zone, and eleven players on each side.
+Canadian football is also played on a wider and longer field, with deeper end zones.

 Rugby football, from which Canadian football developed, was first recorded in Canada in the early 1860s, taken there by British immigrants, possibly in 1824.
 Both the Canadian Football League (CFL), the sport's professional league, and Football Canada, the governing body for amateur play, trace their roots to 1880 and the founding of the Canadian Rugby Football Union.
 The CFL championship game, the Grey Cup, is one of Canada's biggest sporting events, attracting a large television audience.

 Canadian football is also played at high school, junior, collegiate, and semi-professional levels.
 The Canadian Junior Football League and Quebec Junior Football League are for players aged 18–22.
 Post-secondary institutions compete in U Sports football for the Vanier Cup, and seniors in the Alberta Football League.
 The Canadian Football Hall of Fame is in Hamilton, Ontario.